dream-lab/wicm/README.md

 runEAT.sh <source> <lowerE> <upperE> <windows> <perfFlag> <inputGraph> <outputDir>
 ```

 The sample graph `sampleGraph.txt` has a lifespan of [0,40).
 We assume some split strategy provides us the windows as [0,20), [20,30) and [30,40).
+Later, in #10, we describe the command to run the heuristics that will offer a more intelligent window partitions that ca be used here.
 To run the WICM job using this configuration and with the same source ID `0` on the sample graph:

 ```
 cd build